runekn/rkn_configio/README.md

 This mod is NOT guaranteed to be compatible with other mods that make changes to the station or ship designer UI.

+Use along-side VRO can break the "Race filter" during ship selection, unless this is also installed: [Maker-race fix for VRO](https://www.nexusmods.com/x4foundations/mods/1523/)

 ## Thanks to
 * netUpb/fikrethos: for feedback and help with code.

 ## Updates

-* 1.1: Custom auto-generated presets.
-Delete confirmation.
-Fix delete and load buttons.
+* 1.1: Added auto-generated preset editor.
+Added custom delete confirmation dialog.
+Fixed delete and load buttons working despite being inactive.
 * 1.0: Initial release